 By checking all their executable specifications frequently, the teams quickly discover any differences between the system and the specifications.
 Because their executable specifications are easy to understand, the teams can discuss the changes with their business users and decide how to address the problems.
 They constantly keep their systems and executable specifications in sync.

-The most successful teams are not satisfied with just a set of frequently validated executable specifications.
+###Evolving a documentation system The most successful teams are not satisfied with just a set of frequently validated executable specifications.
 They ensure that the specifications are well organized, easy to find and access, and consistent.
 As their project evolves, the team’s understanding of the domain changes.
 Market opportunities cause changes to the business domain models.
 The teams that get the most out of Specification by Example update the specifications to reflect those changes, evolving a living documentation system.
 A living documentation replaces all the artifacts that teams need for delivering the right product but in a way that fits nicely with short iterative or flow processes.

 Living documentation is a reliable and authoritative source of information on system functionality, which anyone can easily access.
 It is as reliable as the code, but much easier to read and understand.
 Support staff can use it to find out what the system does and why.
 Developers can use it as a target for development.
 Testers can use it for testing.
 Business analysts can use it as a starting point when analyzing the impact of a requested change of functionality.
 And it gives us regression testing for free.

 Living documentation is the end-product of Specification by Example.
 To create a living documentation system, many teams have ended up designing a domain specific language for specifications and tests.
 They structured their specifications around that language to keep them consistent and easy to understand and to minimize long-term maintenance costs.
 When retrofitting executable specifications into already existing products, teams often had to make the system and the architecture more testable, which required senior people to plan and implement serious design changes.